peteroupc/html3dutil/tutorials/surfaces.md

 curve can be a seen as a "warped" version of a line.

 One simple example of a parametric curve is a circle.
-In fact, the same source code for the circle surface given above can also serve as the parametric curve function, since it only uses the variable _u_, not _v_.
+In fact, the same source code for the disc surface given above can also serve as the parametric curve function for the circle, since it only uses the variable _u_, not _v_.

-Note that any surface evaluator that only uses _u_ can easily serve as a parametric curve evaluator, as can any surface in which the _v_ parameter is kept to the same value, such as 0, 1, or any other constant number.
+Note that any surface evaluator that only uses _u_ can easily serve as a parametric curve evaluator, and so can any surface in which the _v_ parameter is kept to the same value, such as 0, 1, or any other constant number.

 <a id=Generating_Parametric_Curves></a>
 ### Generating Parametric Curves

-The HTML 3D Library's `H3DU.CurveBuilder` class generates vertices for a parametric curve.
+The HTML 3D Library's `CurveBuilder` class generates vertices for a parametric curve.

 Use code like the following to generate a mesh describing a parametric curve.
 It assumes that `evaluator` is a parametric curve object, just like the circle example above.

-      // Create a curve evaluator
-      var ev=new H3DU.CurveBuilder()
-      .position(evaluator)
-       // Evaluate the curve, using 99 lines (100 points).
-Alternatively,
-       // H3DU.Mesh.POINTS can be used.
-      .evalCurve(H3DU.Mesh.LINES,100);
-      // Create a mesh describing the curve var mesh=ev.toMeshBuffer()
+    var meshBuffer = CurveBuilder.curveToBuffer(evaluator);

 <a id=Curve_and_Surface_Evaluators_in_the_HTML_3D_Library></a>
 ## Curve and Surface Evaluators in the HTML 3D Library